galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-wastewater/tutorial.md

 ![Upper branch shows a clinical surveillance of sars-cov-2, from the infection moment to bioinformatics data analysis; lower branch, in turn, represents wastewater surveillance.](./images/ww-process-ww.png "Schematic diagram shows the process of detecting viruses by wastewater surveillance against clinical surveillance.")

-Two sequencing platforms (Illumina and Oxford Nanopore) in combination with several established library preparation (Ampliconic and metatranscriptomic) strategies are predominantly used to generate SARS-CoV-2 sequence data.
+Two sequencing platforms (e.g. Illumina and Oxford Nanopore) in combination with several established library preparation (e.g. ampliconic and metatranscriptomic) strategies are predominantly used to generate SARS-CoV-2 sequence data.
 However, data alone do not equal knowledge: they need to be analyzed.
 The Galaxy community has developed workflows to perform bioinformatics analysis.

 > <details-title>Further reading</details-title>
 > More information about the workflows, including benchmarking, can be found
-> - on the Galaxy Covid-19 effort website: [covid19.galaxyproject.org](https://covid19.galaxyproject.org/)
+> - on the Galaxy Covid-19 effort [website](https://galaxyproject.org/projects/covid19/)
-> - as a BioRxiv preprint: [Global platform for SARS-CoV-2 analysis](https://www.biorxiv.org/content/10.1101/2021.03.25.437046v1)
 {: .details}

-This tutorial will teach you how to obtain, run and combine these workflows appropriately for different types of input data, be it:
+This tutorial will teach you how to obtain and run these workflows appropriately for different types of input data, be it:

-- Single-end data derived from Illumina-based RNAseq experiments
-- Paired-end data derived from Illumina-based RNAseq experiments
+- Paired-end data derived from Illumina-based RNAseq experiments, or
-- Paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols, or
+- Paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols
-- ONT FASTQ files generated with Oxford nanopore (ONT)-based Ampliconic (ARTIC) protocols

 > <agenda-title></agenda-title>
 >